COVID-19 coronavirus pandemic sparks increase in gun sales in Wisconsin

 Gun sales have skyrocketed in Wisconsin in the past week amid the social and economic upheaval prompted by the COVID-19 pandemic.

-On Tuesday, Gov. Tony Evers issued a "safer at home" order that mandated the closure of nonessential businesses.
-The order exempts a large number of essential businesses and operations, however, including firearm and ammunition suppliers and retailers.
-But shooting ranges were lumped among other "places of public amusement and activity," which raised questions about whether gun owners could train to use the weapon.
+On Tuesday, Gov. Tony Evers issued a “safer at home” order that mandated the closure of nonessential businesses.
+The order allows a large number of businesses and operations, including firearm and ammunition suppliers and retailers, to stay open.
+But shooting ranges were lumped among other nonessential “places of public amusement and activity,” which raised questions about whether gun owners could train to use their weapons.

 That’s a concern for first-time gun owners, D’Orazio said, especially in a time of heightened anxiety.
 Since last Friday, he said, his store has been running gun safety training sessions pretty much nonstop.